mediclassics-soft/atom-autocomplete-hanzi/README.md

-# HanziToolBox
+# zayo-atom-autocomplete-hanzi

-A package for manipulating korean and hanzi character in Atom.
+A Package for hanzi autocomplete provider for Atom.

 ## Introduction